vexip-ui/vexip-ui/README.md

 </p>

 <p align="center">
-  Need you very much!
-You can let me know if you've written anything with Vexip UI!
+  You may let me know if you've written any awesome thing with Vexip UI!
 You are very welcome if you would like to contribute codes!
 </p>

 **English** | [中文](./README.zh-CN.md)